-What are the top things to do in Downtown LA?
+What are the best things to do in Downtown LA?

-Downtown LA, or DTLA as it is more commonly known, has a lot to offer.
-If you’re visiting Los Angeles or are a local looking for some fun attractions, definitely take time to visit Downtown Los Angeles.
+Downtown LA, or DTLA as it is more commonly known, has much to offer.
+If you’re visiting Los Angeles or are a local looking for some fun attractions, take the time to visit Downtown Los Angeles.

-The coastline of Los Angeles is a 30 minutes drive away.
-Some of us may want to spend the day at Venice Beach instead, but DTLA immerses us into a different side of Los Angeles.
-Yes, there are parts that are rougher than others, but if you look closely, you’ll see plenty of beauty.
+The coastline of Los Angeles is a 30-minute drive away.
+Some of us may want to spend the day at Venice Beach, but DTLA immerses us in a different side of Los Angeles.
+Yes, some parts are rougher than others, but you’ll see plenty of beauty if you look closely.

 From restaurants and bars with modern decor and some of the best food in town to cultural institutions like The Broad Museum and Walt Disney Concert Hall.

-Since we’re in Pasadena, living only 20 minutes or so from Downtown Los Angeles, every now and then we make a day or afternoon of it.
-Sometimes we venture out for dinner at one of the many amazing restaurants residing in DTLA.
+Since we’re in Pasadena, living only 20 minutes from Downtown Los Angeles, we make a day or afternoon of it now and then.
+Sometimes we venture out for dinner at one of the many amazing restaurants in DTLA.

 It’s always exciting to explore this part of Los Angeles.
-We love to visit the Grand Central Market because it is a great selection of local delicious food stands.
+I’m always in awe when we pass by the Walt Disney Hall.
+We love to visit the Grand Central Market because of its great selection of delicious local food stands.
 Hit up Little Tokyo for some authentic shabu shabu or delicious ramen.
 Spend the afternoon with a friend at the Broad Museum.

-One of the things to do in Downtown LA, if you love older architecture as I do, is to keep an eye out for the intricate details that can be found in structures.
+One of the things to do in Downtown LA, if you love older architecture as we do, is to keep an eye out for the intricate details found in structures.
 You’ll see glimpses of what Downtown LA used to be in the early 1900s.
-I always say, look up because you never know what you’ll miss.
+We always say, look up because you never know what you’ll miss.

-In this list, you’ll find all the top things to do in Downtown LA.
+You’ll find all the top things to do in Downtown LA in this list.
 Start planning some adventures into the city and heart of Los Angeles, California.

-Here is a link with the Top Things to Do in Downtown LA in Google Maps to help with your itinerary plans.
+Here is a link to the Top Things to Do in Downtown LA in Google Maps to help with your itinerary plans.